St. Ignatius College Prep

-Saint Ignatius College Prep is a selective private, coeducational Jesuit college-preparatory school located in the Near West Side neighborhood of Chicago, Illinois.
+Saint Ignatius College Prep is a private, coeducational Jesuit college-preparatory school located in the Near West Side neighborhood of Chicago, Illinois.
 The school was founded in Chicago in 1869 by Fr.
 Arnold Damen, S.J., a Dutch missionary to the United States.
+Saint Ignatius College Prep is Chicago's flagship Jesuit high school and one of the preeminent Catholic college preparatory schools in the United States.

+Campus

+The campus of Saint Ignatius College Prep is listed on the U.S. National Register of Historic Places.
+The school's main building was designed by Canadian architect Toussaint Menard in Second Empire style and opened in 1870.
+The original school building is one of only five existing Chicago structures to predate the Great Fire of 1871.